 Sorry to burst your bubble, but there never was anyone named Annisteen Allen.
 Wait.
 Wait.
 Don't be too quick to throw out your records; there was a singer who went by that name and turned out some very nice music.

 Actually, though, I'm not really sure what her name was.
 When she originally set up a Social Security account in October 1938, it was as Ernestine Grace Allen, daughter of Ernest Allen and Grace Arrington.
+(However, their 1920 marriage record calls them Ernest Allen and Grace Patterson.
+After a lot of digging, I'm convinced that the "Patterson" is correct.)
 By April 1955, it was Ernestine Letitia Williams (although I have no idea who Williams was).
 In February 1969, it was Ernestine Letitia Allen (as it was again in June 1990).
 At some point (no date was given), it was Ernestine Grace Shaw.
 Finally, in June 1998, it was plain Ernestine Allen.

 Some of that troubles me.
 I can't, of course, see the actual Social Security records, so I have to rely on what's reported.
 I know that people can copy these things incorrectly, because "Letitia" was spelled "Lotitia" in reporting the April 1955 change.
-Since, according to a 1987 interview, her mother died when she was only six day's old, it would make sense for her to have been named Ernestine Grace after both her parents.
-Or, somehow, the records of two different women (Ernestine Grace and Ernestine Letitia) have somehow been conflated.
+Since, according to a 1987 interview, her mother died when she was only six days old, it would make sense for her to have been named Ernestine Grace after both her parents.
+(However, her mother died on September 19, 1921; there was an obituary that mentioned Ernestine as being 10 months.)
+It's possible that, somehow, the records of two different women (Ernestine Grace and Ernestine Letitia) have somehow been conflated.
 I tend to reject that because I can't believe that she didn't set up a Social Security account until 1955.

 She also lied about her age to Social Security.
 She was actually born, in Champaign, Illinois, on November 11, 1920, but she told them it was 1919.
-Her father was single in the 1920 census, which collected data as of January 1 that year (I never was able to find her mother anywhere).
-And, to make my confusion complete, that last name change (in June 1998) is a complete mystery, since she'd died in August 1992.
+Her father was single in the 1920 census, which collected data as of January 1 that year.
+Her mother only seems to show up in the 1910 census, the 1920 marriage record, and her 1921 obituary.

 If she really was Ernestine Grace (and she always called herself Ernestine, regardless of what was on records or marquees), who was Shaw?
 For that matter, who was Williams?
 Normally, I'd find out these things from the highly-unreliable gossip columns that make up most of my research.
 In this case, however, she was never mentioned in any of them.
 All reports of her in newspapers had to do with appearances and recordings.
 So this time, I'm limited in my snarky comments about how stupid press agent blurbs are.

-Since her mother had died when Ernestine was only six days old, her father, presumably unable to raise her by himself, sent her to live with her grandmother, in Toledo, Ohio.
+Since her mother had died when Ernestine was only 10 months old, her father, presumably unable to raise her by himself, sent her to live with relatives in Toledo, Ohio.
 I think I can find her in the 1930 census: Ernestine Allen is 9 years old and her parents were both born in Mississippi (which is correct).
-However, she's living in Toledo with, and is listed as the "daughter" of, Martin and Ruth Marshall, neither of whom is old enough to be her grandparent. [sigh]
+She's living in Toledo with, and is listed as the "daughter" of, Martin and Ruth Marshal.
+Actually, Ruth is the sister of Ernestine's mother and is, therefore, her aunt.

 Ernestine Allen died of a heart attack, in Manhattan, in August 1992.
 Confusing me till the end, it was either on August 10 (her burial record) or August 11 (her Social Security record).
 I can't find an obituary.